Medically reviewed by Drugs.com. Last updated on Apr 10, 2022.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given as a shot into a muscle or through a needle placed in one of your veins.
+This medicine is given as a shot under your skin, into a muscle, or into a vein.

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.